MileHacker Logo

 Ride-Sharing & Safety

 Uber is not widely available outside major Italian cities like Rome or Milan and generally not present in Enna.
-Do not rely on ride-ride-sharing apps for transport within Enna.
+Don't depend on ride-sharing apps for transport within Enna.
 While local taxi apps might exist, they are less common for tourists in places like Enna.

 Taxi Safety

 • Licensed Taxis: Generally safe.
-Ensure the meter is utilized, or agree on a fare beforehand for particular paths.
+Ensure the meter is used, or agree on a fare beforehand for specific routes.

 • Unlicensed Taxis: Avoid unlicensed taxis or individuals offering rides.
 Stick to official, identifiable taxis.